Daniel-Heo/realtrans/README.md

 After execution, it receives the sound heard from the current sound output device as input, creates an English sentence, and translates it into Korean.

 Currently, there are RealTrans2 and ctranslate2 versions.
-  - RealTrans2: Voice recognition using OpenAI Whisper.
+  - Release RealTrans2: Voice recognition using OpenAI Whisper.
 (It is stable.)
-  - ctranslate2: Voice recognition is performed using Faster-whisper, which uses ctranslate2.
+  - Release RealTrans2 ctranslate2: Voice recognition is performed using Faster-whisper, which uses ctranslate2.
 (About twice as fast.)

 How to use the program
   - Click the settings gear in the top left corner to select the voice language you are inputting and select the language you want to translate to.